DanBuchan/profile_drift/README.md

 If you set the matrix_distance flag then you must provide a distance value that is meaningful for the distance matrix you provide.
 By default `data/` contains the blosum62 matrix but you can replace this with any distance matrix in the same format.
 The amino acids MUST be in the ordering as provided: `A, R, N, D, C, Q, E, G, H, I, L, K, M, F, P, S, T, W, Y, V`.
 Extra symbols can be included at the end but will be ignored.
 A header line must be included.

+Worth noting that when matrix distance is FALSE then it is equivalent to using a distance matrix where all, off-diagonal, distances are equivalent to -1

 #### Example

 ```